suraj-jadhav-analytics/customer_behavior_analysis/README.md

-# customer_behavior_analysis
+# 📊 Customer Behavior Analysis

+This project analyzes customer shopping behavior using 3,900 transaction records.
+It focuses on identifying spending patterns, customer segments, and product preferences to generate meaningful business insights.

-Customer shopping behavior analysis using 3,900 transactions.
-Cleaned and processed data with Python, analyzed key business insights using SQL, and built an interactive Power BI dashboard to explore customer segments, spending patterns, and product trends.
+Data was cleaned and processed using Python, analyzed with SQL, and visualized through an interactive Power BI dashboard.
+The dashboard highlights key metrics like average purchase, customer trends, and category performance.

+## 🛠️ Tech Stack
+- Python (Pandas)
+- SQL (PostgreSQL)
+- Power BI